Disease Focus - HAE & Bradykinin-Mediated Diseases

 Despite the substantial progress made in the past two decades,1 people living with HAE still have significant unmet need.2 They compromise between an effective therapy, its safety, or the ease of administration.3,4,5

-Regardless of on-demand treatment or attack prevention, patients still experience stress, depression, and anxiety around their next attack.6 The burden of painful injections and the need for multiple doses to provide symptom relief results in 30-40% of HAE attacks not being completely resolved.7
+Regardless of on-demand treatment or attack prevention, patients still experience stress, depression, and anxiety around their next attack.6 The burden of painful injections and the need for multiple doses to provide symptom relief can result in up to approximately 40% of HAE attacks not being completely resolved after a first dose of treatment.7

 *Footnotes